tallero/trovotutto/README.md

 ## About

-This program is licensed under [GNU General Public License v3 or later](https://www.gnu.org/licenses/gpl-3.0.en.html) by [Pellegrino Prevete](http://prevete.ml).
+This program is licensed under [GNU Affero General Public License v3 or later](https://www.gnu.org/licenses/agpl-3.0.en.html) by [Pellegrino Prevete](http://prevete.ml).
 If you find this program useful, consider offering me a [beer](https://patreon.com/tallero), a new [computer](https://patreon.com/tallero) or a part time remote [job](mailto:pellegrinoprevete@gmail.com) to help me pay the bills.